 Polestar 3 SUV

-The Polestar 3 will be Polestar’s first all-electric and is expected to hit the US market in 2022.
+The Polestar 3 is Polestar’s first all-electric and is expected to hit the US market in 2022.
 The Polestar 3 will be manufactured alongside other Volvo vehicles in Charleston, South Carolina.
 This shows Polestar’s competitive advantage with significant industrial and financial synergies with Volvo.
 Polestar COO Dennis Nobelius explains:

 Production in the USA reduces delivery times as well as the environmental impact associated with shipping vehicles around the world.
 It will even have a positive impact on the price of Polestar 3.
 All of this makes the brand even more competitive in the critical American sales market.